fdonnet/ubik_accounting/README.md

 | testro/test | read only access |
 | testnorole/test| access the app but has no role in it |

-Try to log with different access rights and play with the only available "Accounts" page.
+Try to log with different access rights and play with the only available "Accounts" and "Classifications" pages.

+NEW: The Classification page has been added (recursive tree view and minimal state UI service between Blazor components) => far from perfect.

 Now you can run your preferred code editor and start to deep dive... (see below)